ijc8/ijc8.github.io/_posts/2017-09-02-initial-commit.md

 I showed up too early.
 I always like to show up to airports early, to allow for unexpected hindrances and potential setbacks.
 This time, however, I showed up decidedly too early.
-I sit here prior to 2 AM and can stare at any one of several red monitors perhaps 15 yards away, allow of which inform me that Virgin America's service hours do not begin until 4:15 AM on Saturdays[^1].
+I sit here prior to 2 AM and can stare at any one of several red monitors perhaps 15 yards away, all of which inform me that Virgin America's service hours do not begin until 4:15 AM on Saturdays[^1].
 I naively assumed all facets of an international airport were 24-hour affairs, and did not bother to check my assumption prior to leaving the apartment ~30 minutes ago and